mhdlutfi260/mhdlutfi260.github.io/_pages/about.md

 <h1 style="color: #335ecf;">About me</h1>

-I am a development practitioner specializing in the intersection of climate economics and conservation policy.
-I currently serve as a Biodiversity Advisor at the German Agency for International Cooperation (GIZ) Indonesia, where I support three flagship programs, including [Climate and Biodiversity Hub Indonesia](https://www.giz.de/en/projects/climate-and-biodiversity-hub-indonesia), [Strengthening National Implementation of Global Biodiversity Targets](https://www.giz.de/en/projects/starkung-der-nationalen-umsetzung-der-globalen-biodiversitatsziele), and [Sustainable Use of Peatland and Haze Mitigation in ASEAN](https://www.giz.de/en/projects/strengthening-regional-experiences-sustainable-peatland-management-asean-repeat).
+I am a development practitioner and researcher specializing in the intersection of climate economics and conservation policy.
+I am currently pursuing an MSc in Environment, with a specialization in Environmental Law and Economics, at The University of Melbourne.
+Prior to this, I worked as a Biodiversity Advisor at the German Agency for International Cooperation (GIZ) Indonesia, where I supported three flagship programs: [(1) Climate and Biodiversity Hub Indonesia](https://www.giz.de/en/projects/climate-and-biodiversity-hub-indonesia), [(2) Strengthening National Implementation of Global Biodiversity Targets](https://www.giz.de/en/projects/starkung-der-nationalen-umsetzung-der-globalen-biodiversitatsziele), and [(3) Sustainable Use of Peatland and Haze Mitigation in ASEAN](https://www.giz.de/en/projects/strengthening-regional-experiences-sustainable-peatland-management-asean-repeat).

-In this role, I work closely with key national and regional partners, including Indonesia's Ministry of National Development Planning (BAPPENAS), the Ministry of Environment, the Ministry of Forestry and the ASEAN Secretariat.
-My work sits at the nexus of ecological integrity and socioeconomic development, with a focus on translating international environmental commitments into actionable national policies.
+Navigating these complex, multi-stakeholder landscapes inspired my current academic focus in utilizing rigorous economic frameworks to design more effective, science-based environmental policies.

 During my tenure at GIZ Indonesia, I contributed to the development of several key national and regional policy documents: